Yoric/ronin-time-bureaucrats/the-time-deck.md

 ### ...designing a place

 So, after deftly eloping with the bomb and made sure that it explodes in their ship instead of in the crowded city, the Crew is shipwrecked on yet another alien planet.
+Quick, it's time to use the Time Deck!

-Quick, what does the planet look like?
+#### _What does the planet look like_?

 ![](/assets/small_even0.png)